 SharkWise Marine Internship

-The SharkWise Marine Internship is based in Umkomaas, Kwa-Zulu Natal, South Africa and is aimed at young students wanting hands-on experience in marine biology, focusing on shark research
+The SharkWise Marine Internship is a fully immersive marine biology internship programme based in Umkomaas, Kwa-Zulu Natal, South Africa.
+The internship is aimed at young students who want hands-on marine experience, focusing on shark research.

 - Diving training